Meet the Festival Orchestra Musicians

 Bass Trombone

-Scott Hartman, bass trombone (March), joined the Charlotte Symphony as Principal Bass Trombone in 2014.
+Scott Hartman, bass trombone, joined the Charlotte Symphony as Principal Bass Trombone in 2014.
 Prior to joining the CSO, he was the Bass Trombonist of the Civic Orchestra of Chicago.
+Scott has performed in the Chicago Symphony, Boston Symphony, Cleveland Orchestra, Baltimore Symphony, Atlanta Symphony, Grant Park Music Festival Orchestra, and the contemporary group Ensemble Dal Niente.
 The Orlando (Fla.) native studied with Charlie Vernon and Mark Fisher at DePaul University, and is an alumnus of the Tanglewood Music Center, Music Academy of the West, National Repertory Orchestra, Brevard Music Center, and Bar Harbor Brass.
 Hartman has won International Trombone Association Competitions as well, winning both the Edward Kleinhammer Orchestral Bass Trombone Competition and the Donald Yaxley Bass Trombone Competition.
 He was also a medal winner at the Fischoff National Chamber Music Competition as a member of the Lincoln Chamber Brass.
-Scott has performed in the Chicago Symphony, Boston Symphony, Baltimore Symphony, Atlanta Symphony, Grant Park Music Festival Orchestra, and the contemporary group Ensemble Dal Niente.
-Hartman is the low brass instructor at Davidson College and has presented master classes and recitals throughout the Southeast.
-This is his second year at Arizona Musicfest.
+Hartman is the low brass instructor at Davidson College and is the bass trombone faculty at Brevard Music Center.
+This is his third year at Arizona Musicfest.

 Alan Baer